 - Cholesterol medicines

-- Pain killers, both prescribed as well as “over the counter” medicines.
+- Pain killers, are both prescribed as well as “over the counter” medicines.

 - Sleep medicines